-Join Candyce Mairs for an in-depth discussion in this video Outputting query results, part of Getting Started with ColdFusion 10.
+Join Candyce Mairs for an in-depth discussion in this video Outputting query results, part of Learning ColdFusion 10.

 What I now want to do is take query data and output it onto the page.
 So that's what I'm going to set up.
 And in order to do that, I'm going to open up the build query page.
 I'm also going to open up the output query page.
 The output query page is going to display my results and the reason I want the build query page is so that I don't have to retype my query.
 So on the building a query page, I'm going to copy my query code.
 Go over to my output query and paste it.